liu3zhenlab/bio_scripts/sft_installations/perlbrew.md

 ## Install Perlbrew at Beocat.
 **perlbrew** is an admin-free perl installation management tool.

 Previously Perl5.22.0 was installed.
 The path is ~/perl5/perlbrew/perls/perl-5.22.3/bin/perl.
-Seems the BioNano hybrid assembly tool uses and an older Perl version.
+Seems the BioNano hybrid assembly tool uses an older Perl version.

+Next is to install Perl 5.18.0.
 ```
 perlbree install perl-5.18.0 # take a while to install
 ```

+Run the following script to test all installed versions.
 ```
 perlbrew exec perl xxx.pl
 ```
-It actually tested all the installed Perlbrew versions and found out which one(s) might work.
-For the script, hybridScaffold.pl, I tested.
-Seemed the versio.
-5.16.3 worked.
+The test indicated that, for the script I tested, the version 5.16.3 worked.

+Now switch the version to Perl 5.16.3, which can be switched to a newer version later.
 ```
 perlbrew switch perl-5.16.3
 ```